ConfederacyOfGaia/Gaia/feats.md

 * Add 1 point to the ability score related to that skill, to a maximum of 20.
 * You now have expertise with this skill or tool, allowing you to add double your normal proficiency bonus to any ability check that would benefit from it.
 * When you make an ability check that benefits from part or all of your proficiency bonus and you roll a 1 on the d20, you may re-roll the die, though you must use the second result.

+## Skilled

+You gain proficiency in any combination of three skills or tools of your choice.

+## Tough

+Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
+Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.
+In addition, whenever you regain hit points you also regain an additional 2.

 ## Weapon Specialization